 Comcast offers multiple cloud-hosted business phone systems for companies of all sizes.
-You can choose a system for small businesses of up to 10 employees or for midsize and larger businesses with up to 5,000 employees, and these solutions can grow with your business.
-In addition, Comcast offers PRI and SIP trunks designed for your business's on-premises private branch exchange (PBX) equipment.
-All of its systems have a variety of valuable features and tools, including automated attendants, caller ID, call forwarding and voicemail.
+You can choose a system for small businesses with up to 10 employees or for midsize and larger businesses with up to 5,000 employees, and these solutions can grow with your business.
+In addition, Comcast offers PRI and SIP trunks designed for your business’s on-premises private branch exchange (PBX) equipment.
+All of its systems have various valuable features and tools, including automated attendants, caller ID, call forwarding, and voicemail.

-View all our recommendations for business phone systems on our best picks page.
+View all of our recommendations for the highest-ranked business phone systems.

 Prices for Comcast Business phone systems vary since service is available in several different plans.